 Poplar Bluff in Butler County, Missouri — The American Midwest (Upper Plains)

 Location.
-36° 45.379′ N, 90° 23.563′ W. Marker is in Poplar Bluff Touch for map.
-Located on the southwest corner of the County Courthouse.
+36° 45.385′ N, 90° 23.463′ W. Marker is in Poplar Bluff, Missouri, in Butler County.
+Marker is at the intersection of East Pine Street (U.S. 60) and North 2nd Street, on the right when traveling east on East Pine Street Touch for map.
 Marker is in this post office area: Poplar Bluff MO 63901, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within walking distance of this marker.
 Pvt.
-Billie Gene Kanell (within shouting distance of this marker); a different marker also named Poplar Bluff (about 500 feet away, measured in a direct line); Historic Brick Streets (about 600 feet away); First Presbyterian Church USA (about 600 feet away); Original Town Poplar Bluff (approx. 0.4 miles away).
+Billie Gene Kanell (about 500 feet away, measured in a direct line); a different marker also named Poplar Bluff (about 500 feet away); Historic Brick Streets (about 600 feet away); First Presbyterian Church USA (about 700 feet away); Original Town Poplar Bluff (approx. half a mile away).

 Also see . . .
-Poplar Bluff History.
+Poplar Bluff.
+Wikipedia entry for the city.
 (Submitted on September 24, 2010, by Craig Swain of Leesburg, Virginia.)